AlteredCraft/workshop-rag-basics/docs/course-spec.md

 - Keep it dump, make a "RAG" call on each request.
 - Mitigate folks getting stuck, have completion starting point.
 - Settle on LLM access provider, needs to be free, no cc needed.
 - Final big picture of the entire system, calling out the "tuning" opertunities for that system.
+- As a fallback, create a OpenRouter api key (0$) cap.

 ## Research Links